lugu/qiloop/README.md

 This is work in progress, you have been warned.

-The client part is functional at the exception of the properties.
-So one should be able to use qiloop to call a service and subscribe to a signal.
-Don't expect more than this.
+The client and the server side is working: one can implement a service from an IDL and generate a specialized proxy for this service.
+A service directory is implemented as part of the standalone server.

 What is working:

--   TCP connection
+-   TCP and TLS connections
+-   client proxy generation
--   Proxy generation
+-   service stub generation
--   Calls and signals
+-   method, signals and properties
--   IDL generation
--   TLS transport
 -   Authentication
--   IDL parsing
+-   IDL parsing and generation
--   Service stub generation

-What is yet to be done:

--   Support for properties